jsbuzz/redux-transitions/README.md

 ### usePendingState

-To cover the 90% of usecases there is also a very spcific hook for simple processes with the three most commonly used states:
+To cover the 90% of use cases there is also a very specific hook for simple processes with the three most commonly used states:

 - pending
 - success
 - error

-Using this hook is easier that setting up the states and the reducer ecery time you are fetching a different piece of response from an API.
+Using this hook is easier that setting up the states and the reducer every time you are fetching a different piece of response from an API.
 Usage as simple as this:

 ```
 const [isFetching, fetchError] = usePendingState({